stephangriesel/telerik-blogs/creating-a-responsive-grid-in-react.md

 This is much easier for anyone to walk into and understand what is going on.
 So long as they have a basic understanding of how other 12 column grids or maybe they have worked with Bootstrap or Foundation in the past this looks familiar.

 As for the `custom.css` file, what I have done is set up a few breakpoints to match the `react-simple-flex-grid` defaults and I painstakingly wen through each breakpoint and wrote some styles for each component.
-This could be further cleaned up or broken into separate CSS files, but I think it's much easier to read now, and it's very obvious what everything is doing.
+We also increase the text size overall when we bump up to medium and up. it's not perfect, but it's better than what we had before and easy to read and follow as you scan through the document.

     .navbar {
       background-color: #fff;